Gladstone Land Co. (NASDAQ:LANDP) Plans Monthly Dividend of $0.13

 Gladstone Land Co.
-(NASDAQ:LANDP – Get Free Report) declared a monthly dividend on Thursday, July 13th, Wall Street Journal reports.
-Investors of record on Wednesday, August 23rd will be given a dividend of 0.125 per share on Thursday, August 31st.
+(NASDAQ:LANDP – Get Free Report) announced a monthly dividend on Tuesday, July 11th, NASDAQ reports.
+Shareholders of record on Friday, July 21st will be given a dividend of 0.125 per share on Monday, July 31st.
 This represents a $1.50 annualized dividend and a yield of 7.49%.
-The ex-dividend date of this dividend is Tuesday, August 22nd.
+The ex-dividend date of this dividend is Thursday, July 20th.

 Gladstone Land Company Profile